[an error occurred while processing this directive]

 Video

-Going with Apple's DVD Player was the logical first choice and still remains my first choice.
-On Linux/BSD, I am used to using Ogle (http://www.dtek.chalmers.se/groups/dvd) as my DVD player, which plays DVDs back very well.
+Going with Apple’s DVD Player was the logical first choice and still remains my first choice.
+On Linux/BSD, I am used to using Ogle (http://www.dtek.chalmers.se/groups/dvd) as my DVD player, which plays DVDs very well.

-The video does look far superior to my Ogle install, and didn't skip once when I was compiling XMMS, installing Windows XP Professional in Virtual PC, and having an IRC conversation and an AIM conversation at once with both CPU's completely maxed.
+The video does look far superior to my Ogle install and didn’t skip once when I was compiling XMMS, installing Windows XP Professional in Virtual PC, and having an IRC conversation and an AIM conversation at once with both CPU’s completely maxed.
 It just needs to be more responsive when the user interacts with it.

 Security